Facebook Ads Profit Calculator

 Enter your campaign numbers above and the interpretation will appear here automatically.

-Reference ranges for Indian markets across key performance metrics.
+Reference ranges for US markets across key performance metrics.
 Use these to benchmark your results.

 | Metric | Good | Average | Poor |